Updated on 2024-11-14 GMT+08:00

 4. In the upper left corner of the load balancer list, click Export.

-The system will automatically export information about all of your load balancers as an Excel file to a local directory.
+The system will export information about all of your load balancers as an Excel file to a local directory.